There are 7 types of AP Physics 1 multiple-choice questions:

 Questions in Sets

-This type of question is a little different from the standalone question types, because all the questions in a set are tied to a particular stem that may also include graphs, tables, or diagrams.
+All AP Physics 1 MCQs in a set are tied to a particular stem that may also include graphs, tables, or diagrams.
+The stem associated with the set of questions should be read first.

 An athlete trains by pushing sleds across a level playing field, as shown in the figure above.
 Sled A has a mass of M, and sled B has a mass of 2M.